What is the entry and judging process?

 Stage 3: Full business plan submission

 This is where things get much more detailed.
 You'll create a full business plan that explains the nuances of your enterprise and the practicalities of how it will be run.
-But you won't be on your own: you'll receive coaching and support throughout the process from leading social entrepreneurs.
+But you won't be on your own: you'll receive coaching and support throughout the process from leading social entrepreneurs and McKinsey experts.

 Stage 4: The Final

-At the end of the process, each remaining team will present their ideas to a judging panel of social entrepreneurs - and will be assigned a mentor to help them prepare for this.
+At the end of the process, each remaining team will present their ideas to a judging panel.
+Your mentor will of course help you prepare for this.
 The winner will be announced at our awards ceremony, and will be given seed funding and on-going support to make their idea a reality.